Sidney Smith Baxter: Confederate service

 Baxter returned to Richmond in early April 1861, as Virginia debated secession.
 In December he accepted a position as special commissioner under the Confederate secretary of war to investigate case of political prisoners held by the Confederacy.
 He feared that harsh or unfair treatment of western Virginians would increase disaffection there, but also examined the evidence of those accused of spying or as traitors.
 As the war continued, Baxter became involved in prisoner exchanges, as well as investigated conditions in Confederate military prisons, particularly near Richmond.

 Postwar career

 As the war ended, Baxter returned to Lexington and applied for a presidential pardon on July 12, 1865, which was granted.
 He then moved to Wytheville in southwestern Virginia, and re-established his law practice, eventually partnering with Sheldon Langley.
-Baxter also gave legal advise on railroad consolidation and construction.
+Baxter also gave legal advice on railroad consolidation and construction.
 In the late 1860s he moved his legal practice to Marion in Smyth County, Virginia.
 Baxter published Free Masonry and the War: Report of the Committee under the Resolutions of 1862, Grand Lodge of Virginia in 1865, which strongly defended the Confederacy and southern freemasons.
 His essay on the history of Washington College was published posthumously.